-(A-1) Seriousness Assessment Remarks Degree of Damage to Public Interests I products markedly inappropriate from the viewhoint of appropriate disclosur Extent of Damage to Users Whether a number of users across wide regions have suffered damage.
-Extent of Damage to Osers How serious the damage done to individual users is.
+(A-1) Seriousness Assessment Remarks Degree of Damage to Public Interests Extent of Damage to Users Extent of Damage to Osers How serious the damage done to individual users is.
 (A-2) Maliciousness Maliciousness of Acts Maliciousness of Acts Whether the Financial Instruments Business Operator, etc., has acted in a malicious way, such as by continuing to sell similar products despite receiving numerous complaints from users.
-Duration and Repetitive Nature of Acts Whether the act in question committed by a Financial Instruments Business Operator, etc., has been committed for a long period of time.
-Whether the act has been committed repeatedly and continuously or only once.
-Whether the Financial Instruments Business Operator, etc., committed a similar illegal act in the past.
+Duration and Repetitive Whether the act in question committed by a Financial Instruments Busi Operator, etc., has been committed for a long period of time.
+Whether the has been committed repeatedly and continuously or only once.
+Whether Financial Instruments Business Operator, etc., committed a similar illegal a the past.
 Intentionality Whether the Financial Instruments Business Operator, etc., has committed the illegal/inappropriate act intentionally while recognizing the illegality and inappropriateness, or has done so through negligence.
-Institutional Involvement Whether the act has been committed based on an individual employee's judgment or a manager has been involved.
-Whether the management team has been involved.
-Presence or Absence of Cover- Up Actions Whether an attempt to cover up the act has been made after its illegality was recognized.
-Whether a cover-up, if one exists, was an institutional act.
-Involvement of Anti-Social Forces Whether any anti-social forces have been involved.
+Institutional Involvement resence or Absence of Cover- Whether an attempt to cover up the act has been made after its illegality was Presence or Absence of Cover- Up Actions Involvement of Anti-Social Forces Involvement of Anti-Social Whether any anti-social forces have been involved.
 How much involvement, if any.